-- If a comprehensive Risk assessment has already been carried out in the past or if a diagnostic of the healthcare facilities services, staff, materials, equipment, drugs, and funding has already been conducted in recent times. - If you have already developed a health service continuity plan, for example for COVID-19, you may want to add a risk assessment for other hazards and specific considerations for other hazards. - If you already have an all-hazards health service continuity plan that you are satisfied with, you may want to skip to the section on preparation and
+- If a comprehensive Risk assessment has already been carried out in the past or if a diagnostic of the healthcare facilities services, staff, materials, equipment, drugs and funding has already been conducted in recent times. - If you have already developed a health service continuity plan, for example for COVID-19, you may want to add a risk assessment for other hazards and specific considerations for other hazards.

+If you already have an all-hazards health service continuity plan that you are satisfied with, you may want to skip to the section on preparation and training or use the monitoring and evaluation section to analyse how well your current plan is working.

-Figure 1.
+Figure 3.
 Steps in the development of a HSCP.
 Consider that smaller healthcare facilities may only require going through some of the key steps (2, 3 and 5) while larger ones may benefit from carrying out all the steps